m0chan/m0chan.github.io/_posts/2019-07-30-Windows-Notes-and-Cheatsheet.md

-A place for me to store my notes/tricks for Windows Based Systems.
+> A place for me to store my notes/tricks for Windows Based Systems.
+>
+> Note: These notes are heavily based off other articles, cheat sheets and guides etc. I just wanted a central place to store the best ones.